 Written by Erika-G

 Following an intense campaign by PETA India and work by MP Maneka Gandhi, Drug Controller General of India (DCGI) Dr GN Singh announced that testing cosmetics and their ingredients on animals will not be permitted in India.
 The landmark announcement was made during the Bureau of Indian Standards PCD 19 Cosmetics Sectional Committee meeting, on which PETA India's science policy advisor, Dr Chaitanya Koduri, has an official seat.
-Earlier this week, Dr Koduri had held a private meeting with Dr Singh urging him to implement this ban.
+Earlier this week, Dr Koduri had held a private meeting with Dr Singh urging him to stop animal tests for cosmetics.
+As a result, a decision was made to remove the last remaining animal test from IS 4011:1997 Methods of test for safety evaluation of cosmetics.

 DCGI's announcement comes in the wake of the European Union's and Israel's bans on the testing of cosmetics products and their ingredients on animals, which includes a ban on sales of animal-tested cosmetics, regardless of where those tests were conducted.
 Israel has also banned the testing of household products and their ingredients on animals as well as the sale of such products if they have been tested on animals.
 Household products include cleaners and detergents.
 PETA India is also campaigning for an end to the testing of household products and their ingredients on animals in India.